 HEPA (High Efficiency Particulate Air) Home Air Filters

-HEPA filters are rated as the top filtration product by Aramendia Plumbing, Heating and Air, as well as the Occupational Safety and Health Administration and the EPA.
+HEPA filters are rated as the top filtration product by Aramendia Plumbing, as well as the Occupational Safety and Health Administration and the EPA.
 HEPA filters can remove up to 98% of pollutants in your family’s air.
-These are the types of filters usually utilized in hospitals to destroy germs and keep people healthy, but Aramendia Plumbing, Heating and Air offers them for home air filters.
+These are the types of filters usually utilized in hospitals to destroy germs and keep people healthy, but Aramendia Plumbing offers them for home air filters.
 If there are any dangerous respirational health issues for anyone in the home, the experts advise the purchase of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters